max-hill/563-final-project/readme.md

 For further information on the scripts used, see the [scripts readme](scripts/readme.md).

+For detailed description of the format and structure of the datafiles, the [data readme](data/readme.md).
 Datafiles are cotnained in the `data/` directory.
 Plots are contained in the `analysis/` directory.

 ## Todo